blakeruprecht/blakeruprecht.github.io/content/present.md

 title: Present
 date: 1776-07-04
 ---
-AKA Flow, Balance, Acceptance, Temperance, Calm
+AKA flowing, balanced, temperate, moderate, calm

 - **Presence = Attention + Balance**
 - **Love is attention.** Where you place your awareness reveals what you value.